 … and a second set taken a week later, after the first snow fall.

 I encountered an amusing situation while I was in there after it had snowed.
-There is an excellent tobogganing hill in this park, so I encountered a boy of about fifteen with what must have been his younger sister, of about seven.
+There is an excellent tobogganing hill in this park, and I encountered a boy of about fifteen with what must have been his younger sister, of about seven, heading over there.
 They were fully snow-gear clad, and each pulling a sleigh.
-For some reason, the child was crying out loudly, and calling for her mother, father and grandmother.
-And with much gentleness and patience, the teenaged brother was trying to convince her to quiet down because the people she was calling couldn’t hear her.
+For some reason, the child was crying and calling for her mother, father and grandmother.
+And, with much gentleness and patience, the teenaged brother was trying to convince her to quiet down because the people she was calling couldn’t hear her.
 I thought maybe they had walked ahead and were somewhere out of hearing range in the park, but listening in a bit longer (I couldn’t help it), I realized the adults she wanted so badly were actually at home.
-It was funny how she thought that just calling them would magically transport them to her side.
+It was interesting to me that she believed that just calling them would magically transport them to her side.

 Thank you as always for visiting me here on the internet.
 I appreciate your company.